 “Phonovoltaic Effect” aims to serve as a catalyst, stimulating fresh perceptions and cognitive engagement with everyday phenomena.
 The seamless transition between photonic and phononic energies serves as a poetic metaphor for the interconnectedness between micro and macro levels of the ecosystem.

 Inspired by Li-Fi technology, a method of transmitting data using light instead of radio waves, the “Phonovoltaic Effect” also draws upon historical signal transmission and espionage methods that utilized light waves and solar panels.
 In the circuitry, a capacitor is integrated to filter out any DC currents that could damage audio equipment, thus allowing the solar panels to focus on capturing fluctuating light frequencies and converting them into sound.

 The variability in light sources causes the solar panels to produce different sound frequencies, akin to a musical instrument generating various pitches.
 Various types of light are employed to create a diversified sonic landscape.
 These sounds are further refined and manipulated through multiple methods, including but not limited to physical modeling and signal feedback.

-This project was realized as part of the Summer Sessions in a co-production between National Taiwan Fine Arts Museum and V2_ Institute for the Unstable Media.
-More information on V2 official page.
+This project was realized as part of the Summer Sessions of V2_Lab for the Unstable Media and sponsored by National Taiwan Fine Arts Museum.
+More information on the V2 website.